zaiisao/Documentation/en/Video/custom_video_web.md

 - You need flexible device resource allocation to avoid conflicts with other services.

 This article explains how to customize the video source and renderer with the Agora Web SDK.

+<div class="alert info">Click the <a href="https://webdemo.agora.io/agora-web-showcase/examples/Agora-Custom-VideoSource-Web/">online demo</a> to try this feature out.</div>

 ## Implementation